What Is A Flat Fee MLS Listing Service and Will it Hurt My Home Sale?

 The obligation Bourland is referring to is part of the Code of Ethics and Standards of Practice agents agree to when they become members of NAR.
 Agents who are not members of the association have not specifically pledged to uphold these standards.

-Typically, yes, because a top agent will do a comparative market analysis (CMA) and price the house properly, as opposed to the seller who may price the home too high and not find interested buyers until the price is adjusted to match comparable homes.
-Industry experts agree that one of the most important steps when selling a house is to price it right — not too high, not too low.
+Typically, yes.
+A top agent conducts a comparative market analysis (CMA) to price the house correctly, whereas a FSBO seller may initially price the home too high and not find interested buyers until the price is adjusted to match comparable homes.

-When listing your home, be sure to include the best features, such as a large kitchen and back yard.
-Details like gutter filters and high efficiency light bulbs are nice to have once you move into a house but won’t be the deciding factors for buyers who are more interested in where they are going to put their couch.
-Also, some MLS websites will limit the number of photos you can include with your listing.
-You always want to use high quality photos that aren’t dark or blurry and will showcase the best features of the home.
+When listing your home, be sure to include the best features, such as a large kitchen and backyard.
+Details like gutter filters and high-efficiency light bulbs are nice to have once you move into a house but won’t be the deciding factors for buyers who are more interested in where they are going to put their couch.

 “The narrow phone picture that doesn’t show anything but a toilet is not the best image that you want to display,” Bourland says.